Bayesian inference, model selection and likelihood estimation using fast rejection sampling: the Conway-Maxwell-Poisson distribution: Rejection sampling to an intractable likelihood estimator

 Here $k_1$ and $k_2$ are selected to satisfy the inequality $k_1 < \lfloor \mu \rfloor < k_2$, where, as before, $\lfloor \mu \rfloor$ is the mode of the COM-Poisson distribution.
 In turn, they approximated the likelihood for each draw from the sample generated from their MCMC algorithm by

 which is then used, for example, to estimate the posterior expected (deviance) log-likelihood which is required for calculation of the DIC.
 Of course, this introduces an approximation of the likelihood into the estimation of the DIC.
 This raises questions as to how many terms $k_2-k_1+1$ are needed in order to get an accurate approximation of the likelihood as well as how to choose both $k_1$ and $k_2$ and finally raises the issue of the computational cost involved in evaluating the finite truncation for the $n$ terms in the product in (\ref{eqn:like_truncated}).
+We return to this issue in Section~\ref{sec:comparison_approx_likelihood}, where we find that the number of terms required to get an accurate approximation of the likelihood depends considerably on the values of $\mu$ and $\nu$.